 A limited number of wheelchairs are available in the Fan Assistance Centers and at the Concierge Desk on the Club Level on a first-come, first-served basis.
 Wheelchairs are to be used for transportation purposes, and the Orioles provide all fans with this service.
 Wheelchairs cannot be signed out for the entire game; due to the limited number of wheelchairs, they may only be used to transport an individual to their seat and should not be used outside the gates to transport an individual to their vehicle.
 A driver's license, state issued photo ID, or credit card is a required deposit in order to use an Oriole Park wheelchair.
 Fans are encouraged to contact Fan Services at 888-848-BIRD to make special arrangements.

 All paid and complimentary tickets can now be picked up at the Home Plate Box Office adjacent to Gate E. Fans can also leave tickets for other fans to pick up at this location (Third Party Will Call).
-Will Call is no longer available at the Main Box Office at the north end of the Warehouse.
+Will Call is not available at the Main Box Office at the north end of the Warehouse.

 A valid photo ID that matches the Will Call name is required to receive tickets.